rcardin/pcd-actors/README.md

 > **Q**: `ActorSystem` is a Singleton?

-In a idyllic and perfect world we would used a *dependency injection* framework, to guarantee that `ActorSystem` will be instantiated only once.
+In an idyllic and perfect world we would used a *dependency injection* framework, to guarantee that `ActorSystem` will be instantiated only once.
 Unfortunately, we can't use such frameworks, due to their complexity.
 You can't implement `ActorSystem` as a Singleton neither.
 Then, you have to be sure that every object that has to use an instance of `ActorSystem` will use the same one.